Frequently Asked Questions

 Where will we stay?

 If you are attending the late orientation on August 20-21st and living on campus in the Fall, you will be able to move into your residence hall room from 1-5 p.m. on August 19th.
-Orientation Check-In starts at 8 a.m. on August 20th at the Center for Fine and Performing Arts (Bldg.
+Orientation check-in is from 8-9 a.m. on August 20th at the Center for Fine and Performing Arts (Bldg.
 82).
 If you are living off campus in the Fall, you need to arrange lodging accommodations and transportation to campus.

 Housing is not provided or required since your orientation session is only one day.